-HDInsight clusters with Azure Data Lake Store as the default storage do not store notebooks in associated storage.
+HDInsight clusters with Azure Data Lake Storage as the default storage do not store notebooks in associated storage.

-The way notebooks are saved to the storage account is compatible with HDFS.
+The way notebooks are saved to the storage account is compatible with Apache Hadoop HDFS.
 So, if you SSH into the cluster you can use file management commands as shown in the following snippet:

 hdfs dfs -ls /HdiNotebooks # List everything at the root directory – everything in this directory is visible to Jupyter from the home page hdfs dfs –copyToLocal /HdiNotebooks # Download the contents of the HdiNotebooks folder hdfs dfs –copyFromLocal example.ipynb /HdiNotebooks # Upload a notebook example.ipynb to the root folder so it’s visible from Jupyter

-Irrespective of whether the cluster uses Azure Storage or Azure Data Lake Store as the default storage account, the notebooks are also saved on the cluster headnode at
+Irrespective of whether the cluster uses Azure Storage or Azure Data Lake Storage as the default storage account, the notebooks are also saved on the cluster headnode at

 Jupyter notebooks on Spark HDInsight clusters are supported only on Google Chrome.